ON THE WARPATH AGAINST CONFLICTS – James 4:1-10 (Continued)

 The words “draw near” were used in the Old Testament to refer to the priests as they brought the sacrifice before God.
 In Exodus 19:22 Moses said to Aaron, “This is what the Lord spoke saying: ‘By those who come near Me, I must be regarded as holy; and before all the people I must be glorified.”
 God wants us to see Him as holy, and to treat Him as holy.

 This work-in-progress is progressing.
 I hope your study of God’s Word is progressing also.
 There is much more work to be done!
 I hope we can get any obstacles out of the way.
 Keep your hard hats on!
+If you see punctuation, grammar, or spelling errors, please be patient.
+I will get to them in the “finishing work” if not before.
 The Master Designer will show us how to fit everything into place as we progress.
 He has His blueprints in hand!
 Thank you for visiting this construction site.
-Please come back soon and visit other sites on this blog.
+Please come back soon!